PiotrZadka/git-deps-notifier/README.md

 Thanks to [@JohnBra](https://github.com/JohnBra) for providing template https://github.com/JohnBra/vite-web-extension

-## License
+## Licensing Notice

-This project is licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.
+Portions of this project are based on [vite-web-extension](https://github.com/JohnBra/vite-web-extension) and are licensed under the MIT License - see the [LICENSE](./LICENSE) file for details.

+All other code and assets are © 2025 Piotr Zadka and are proprietary.
+Redistribution, modification, or reuse of proprietary parts without explicit permission is prohibited.

+See [LICENSE_PROPRIETARY](./LICENSE_PROPRIETARY) for MIT-licensed portions.